Club: Fortuna Düsseldorf 1895 | Opening: 2004 | Capacity: 54,600 (9,917 standing)

 The city of Düsseldorf had hoped that the arena would be used as a playing venue during the 2006 World Cup, but their bid got rejected.
 The total project costs, including surrounding infrastructure, amounted to €218 million.

 The first match at the stadium, a league match between Fortuna Düsseldorf and Union Berlin (2-0), was played on the 10th of September 2004.
-The stadium officially opened a few months later, on the 18th of January 2005, with a friendly match between Fortuna and Bayern Munich.
+The stadium officially opened a few months later, on 18 January 2005, with a friendly match between Fortuna and Bayern Munich.

-During the 2008-09 season, Bayer Leverkusen played half of their home matches at the ESPRIT arena while its own stadium, the BayArena, got redeveloped.
+During the 2008-09 season, Bayer Leverkusen played half of their home matches at the ESPRIT arena while their own stadium, the BayArena, got redeveloped.

 The ESPRIT arena is located in the north of Düsseldorf on the banks of the river Rhine.
 It lies slightly more than 5 kilometres from Düsseldorf’s historic centre and almost 7 kilometres from the city’s main railway station (Hauptbahnhof).
 Düsseldorf International Airport is situated just north-east of the stadium.